-Amit Shah’s second day in West Bengal: Home Minister vists Visva Bharati university in Shantiniketan
+Amit Shah’s second day in West Bengal: Home Minister holds roadshow in Bolpur, Birbhum

 'Didi will be left alone': Amit Shah warns Mamata amid TMC desertions

 Amid tight security, the home minister arrived here for more than an hour-and-a-half-long visit to the central university.
-He is also scheduled to hold a meeting with vice- chancellor Bidyut Chakraborty and members of the faculty.

-Amit Shah is shortly expected to leave from Kolkata for Birbhum where he will be visiting the Viswa-Bharati University in Bolpur.
-Shah will inaugurate the Vivekanand Sarani road which will be followed by an address to the faculty of the university.
-After this, Shah will visit the house of Bengali folk singer Basudeb Das Baul in Syambati area to have lunch.
+Shah visited the house of Bengali folk singer Basudeb Das Baul in Syambati area to have lunch.

+West Bengal: Union Home Minister & BJP leader Amit Shah & other party leaders including Mukul Roy & Dilip Ghosh having lunch at the residence of a Baul singer at Bolpur, Birbhum district. pic.twitter.com/cYuEdDGmsV— ANI (@ANI) December 20, 2020

-After having lunch there, he will offer prayers at a Hanuman temple before taking part in the roadshow.
+After having lunch there, he offered prayers at a Hanuman temple before taking part in the roadshow.
 He is expected to conclude the visit with a press conference at Mohor Kutir in Birbhum and fly back to Delhi on Sunday.